Ask Paul: Can I become financially independent by 29?

-Are there alternatives to assist me in gaining financial independence in the next 10 to 20 years (very ambitious, yes)?
+Are there alternatives to assist me in gaining financial independence in the next 10 to 20 years (very ambitious, yes)? - Thomas

-Paul: Hi Thomas.
-I love seeing people aiming high, so I have no argument with you aiming for financial independence in 10 to 20 years – the sooner the better in my opinion.
+A. Hi Thomas.
+I love seeing people aiming high, so I have no argument with you aiming for financial independence in 10 to 20 years - the sooner the better in my opinion.

 It is pleasing to see you keeping an eye on your HELP debt but not being alarmed.

 HELP is the very best debt you will ever see.
 It is only starts becoming repayable once your salary hits close to $55,000, without interest, and if your salary does not reach the level where repayments begin, which could happen due to many reasons, the debt just sits there.

 Your challenge, however, is trying to define financial independence.

 At 19 my living costs, probably like yours are now, were negligible.
 I regarded my pushbike as the height of luxury.

 A decade or so later, with three kids and a mortgage, my level of spending was an amount I could not have comprehended as a 19-year-old.